nextflow-io/training/docs/hello_nextflow/08_hello_nf-test.md

 The error message tells you there were differences between the snapshots for the two runs; specifically, the md5sum values are different for the VCF files.

 Why?
-To make a long story short, the HaplotypeCaller tool includes a timestamp in the VCF header that is different every time (by definition), so we can't just expect the files to have identical md5sums even if they have identical content in terms of the variant calls themselves.
+To make a long story short, the HaplotypeCaller tool includes a timestamp in the VCF header that is different every time (by definition).
+As a result, we can't just expect the files to have identical md5sums even if they have identical content in terms of the variant calls themselves.

+How do we deal with that?

 ### 2.6.
 Use a content assertion method